aksholokhov/msr3-paper/README.md

                             Which experiments to run.
 List them as one string separated by commas, e.g. "L0,L1".
 Choices: intuition, L0, L1, ALASSO, SCAD, competitors, bullying
-      --trials_from TRIALS_FROM
+      --models MODELS       Which models to include to trials --trials_from TRIALS_FROM
                             Each "trial" represents testing all algorithms listed in "experiments" (except intuition and bullying) on